psf/pyperf/doc/api.rst

       Name of the benchmark.

-      The value is passed to the :class:`~perf.Results` object created by the :meth:`bench_sample_func` method.
+      The value is passed to the :class:`~perf.Benchmark` object created by the :meth:`bench_sample_func` method.

    .. attribute:: inner_loops